NJ-001/CampusResolve/README.md

 ## License

-This project is currently not licensed.
-Add a license file before publishing if you want others to use, modify, or distribute it.
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.